 - List your strengths, qualities, skills and abilities (and those who mentored you along the way) for which you feel grateful.

-- Take someone to lunch for whom you feel grateful.
+- Send a little gesture or gift to a co-worker for whom you feel grateful.
 Perhaps write a note or letter describing what he or she says and does that you appreciate.

 - Wake each morning noting your gratefulness for employment and accompanying finances.